vltr/qt5-sqlcipher/README.md

 ## Tested platforms

 - MS Windows XP (compat), 7 onwards (dev)
-- Posix
+- Posix (yet to be made)
-- Mac OSX?
+- Mac OSX? (yet to be made, if i have access to one!)

+## Compiling

+### Windows

+To compile SQLCipher plugin for QT, I created (with the help of many users from stackoverflow) a PS script, `prepare-env.ps1`, that downloads, extracts and creates the necessary source code of SQLCipher to be compiled using `qmake` and friends.

 ## Deployment

 Follow [Qt's plugin deployment guide](http://doc.qt.io/qt-5/deployment-plugins.html).
-In short, put the plugin at ``sqldrivers/libqsqlcipher.so`` relative to your executable.
+In short, put the plugin at ``sqldrivers\qsqlcipher.dll`` relative to your executable, with OpenSSL and zlib DLLs in the same directory as your executable.